Monday, October 8, 2018

 The Illinois (aka Illiniwek and Illini).
 The Illinois (pronounced as plural: The Illinois') were a Confederacy of Indian tribes consisting of the Kaskaskia, Cahokia, Peoria, Tamarais (Tamaroa, Tamarois), Moingwena, Mitchagamie (Michigamea), Chepoussa, Chinkoa, Coiracoentanon, Espeminkia, Maroa, and Tapouara tribes that were of the Algonquin family.
 They spoke Iroquoian languages.
 The Illinois called themselves "Ireniouaki" (the French word was Ilinwe).

 The French were intrigued by vague reports of a large tribe--variously called the "Eriniouai," "Irinions," or "Aliniouek" — that lived seven days' journey west of Lake Michigan.
-It was not until 1666 the French made contact with the Illiniwek face-to-face.
+It was not until 1666 that the French contacted the Illiniwek face-to-face.
 This meeting, which occurred at a remote mission on the south shore of Lake Superior, began a long history of interaction between the French and the Illiniwek.

 FIRST EUROPEAN CONTACT